 - Spanish passport costs

-There is also a further information section at the end of the guide with links to useful websites and web pages with information on Spanish passports.
+There is also a section with links to useful websites with even more information on Spanish passports.

 The Spanish passport

-If you are a foreign resident in Spain with Spanish citizenship, you will be able to apply for a Spanish passport.
-Getting a Spanish passport will mean that you can travel abroad as an EU citizen and enjoy any benefits overseas that this may bring.
+If you live in Spain with Spanish citizenship, you can apply for a Spanish passport.
+Getting a passport means that you can travel abroad as an EU citizen and enjoy any benefits overseas that this may bring.

-Spanish passports are issued by the Spanish Ministry of Foreign Affairs and Cooperation (Ministerio de Asuntos Exteriores y de Cooperacion).
+The Spanish Ministry of Foreign Affairs and Cooperation (Ministerio de Asuntos Exteriores y de Cooperacion) issues Spanish passports.
 In 2006, Spain began issuing biometric passports with an electronic chip containing the key personal information of the passport holder.
-The standard Spanish biometric passport is a 32-page burgundy booklet containing the holder’s photograph, signature, key personal information and unique passport number.
+The standard biometric passport is a 32-page burgundy booklet containing the holder’s photograph, signature, key personal information, and unique passport number.
 Spanish passports issued today include the holder’s fingerprints.

-- Standard Spanish passport (Pasaporte ordinario), a biometric passport issued to citizens for ordinary travel
+- Standard passport (Pasaporte ordinario), a biometric passport issued to citizens for ordinary travel

-- Diplomatic Spanish passport (Pasaporte diplomatico), issued to government officials and Spanish diplomats
+- Diplomatic passport (Pasaporte diplomatico), issued to government officials and diplomats

-It is possible to become a Spanish citizen without getting a Spanish passport.
+It is possible to become a Spanish citizen without getting a passport.
 All citizens in Spain can apply instead for an identity card known as the Documento Nacional de Identidad (DNI).
-This acts as proof of nationality and will enable travel around the EU, the European Economic Area (EEA) and Switzerland as well as short-term visits to most of the rest of Europe.
+This acts as proof of nationality and enables travel around the EU, the European Economic Area (EEA) and Switzerland, as well as short-term visits to most of the rest of Europe.

 Spanish passport benefits